-One of the choices under the Moving Averages thinkorswim studies is the EMA, listed as MovAvgExponential.
-The EMA differs from the SMA in that its calculation assigns more weight to recent prices, making it more responsive to short-term price action.
-Thus, the EMA tends to be favored among many short-term traders.
-Try adding the EMA on an intraday chart (see figure 2).
+Another choice under the Moving Averages studies is the EMA, listed as MovAvgExponential.
+The EMA differs from the SMA in that its calculation assigns more weight to recent prices, making it potentially more responsive to short-term price action.
+As a result, the EMA tends to be used more than the SMA by short-term traders (see figure 2).

-The type of moving average and time periods you might choose will depend on your preferred trading style and time horizon, so you might want to experiment with them to see which is optimal for your purposes.
+The type of moving average and time periods a trader might choose depends on their preferred trading style and time horizon.
+Traders could experiment with different indicators and strategies to determine what works best for their trade objectives.

 The moving average convergence divergence indicator, or MACD, combines both trend identification and timing into one tool.
 The MACD belongs to a group of technical indicators called oscillators because they tend to move back and forth from one side to the other over a period of time.

-The MACD is built on the idea that when moving averages begin to diverge from each other, momentum is generally thought to be increasing, and a trend may be starting.
-The creator of the MACD, Gerald Appel, recommends using the settings of 8 and 17 periods to enter a position on the daily chart but suggests a different combination 12 and 26 period for selling opportunities.
+The MACD is built on the idea that when moving averages begin to diverge from each other, momentum is generally thought to be increasing and a trend may potentially be starting.
+The creator of the MACD, Gerald Appel, recommends using the settings of 8 and 17 periods to enter a position on a daily chart but suggests a different combination (12 and 26 periods) for selling opportunities.
 The 9-period MACD average would apply to both.
+Of course, keeping Appel’s original intent in mind, the individual trader would need to decide how to use the MACD.

-When a 9-period average of the MACD itself is plotted, thereby creating a signal line.
 When the indicator line crosses above that signal line, it means an upward trend may be starting, and when it crosses below, it may signal the start of a downtrend.
 The MACD can also be plotted as a histogram.
-When bars are above the zero line, it indicates an upward trend, and when the bars are below the zero line, it could mean a downtrend.
-In figure 3, the two-line and histogram MACD is plotted in the subchart below the price chart.
+When bars are above the zero line, it indicates a potential upward trend, and when the bars are below the zero line, it could mean a downtrend.
+The two-line and histogram MACD is plotted in the subchart below the price chart (see figure 3).
+To add the MACD indicator to a chart, under the Charts tab on thinkorswim, select Studies> Add study> Momentum Studies> A-M> MACD.